aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

 * [controller/frontend/basket/limit-count](../../config/controller-frontend/basket.md#limit-count)
 * [controller/frontend/basket/limit-seconds](../../config/controller-frontend/basket.md#limit-seconds)

-# Create order invoice
+# Redirect to payment gateway

-After saving the basket, you need to create an order invoice.
+After saving the basket, you may need to redirect the customer to an external payment gateway.
 For this, you must send a POST request to the "order" link listed in the response of the saved basket.
-In that request, the ID of the saved basket needs to be added as "order.parentid" value within the parameters sent with the POST request:
+In that request, the ID of the saved basket needs to be added as "order.id" value within the parameters sent with the POST request:

 === "CURL"
     ```bash